’Tis the Season (To Not Get Hacked!) — 2020 Edition

 With 2020 being the hot mess that it was and with so many now working from home if not out of a job, the opportunities for being exploited by criminals have greatly increased, and believe me when I say that those criminals are certainly taking advantage.
 Here’re some items to consider to keep yourself safe.

-- Turn on 2-factor authentication wherever it is available (LinkedIn, Twitter, Google, Apple, etc).
-Two factor systems (which generate a confirmation code that you need to enter along with your user id and password to logon) are a strong additional layer of protection against your accounts getting hacked, and can provide a warning that someone may be trying to get into your account without your knowledge.
+Turn on 2-factor authentication wherever it is available (LinkedIn, Twitter, Google, Apple, etc).
+Two-factor systems (which generate a confirmation code that you need to enter along with your user id and password to log on) are a strong additional layer of protection against your accounts getting hacked and can provide a warning that someone may be trying to get into your account without your knowledge.
 My preferred password manager, 1Password, also features it as an additional security measure for access to 1Password itself on new devices.
-If you have a choice between receiving an SMS text on your phone or using a local authenticator app on your phone, go with the authenticator app — it’s the more secure choice as there have been major hacks which have occurred where 2 factor SMS message systems have been compromised.
+If you have a choice between receiving an SMS text on your phone or using a local authenticator app on your phone, go with the authenticator app — it’s the more secure choice as there have been major hacks that have occurred where 2 factor SMS message systems have been compromised.

-- Speaking of protecting your family, Apple has now extended the family features in their mobile devices to Mac desktops and laptops as well.
-Restricting the amount of time you use (or allow your children to use their) devices for social reasons is one of the best things you can do for their mental health (or yours).
-In addition, to give a child any device without restrictions on what apps they can download or what sites they can browse to, borders on child abuse and neglect, considering how much harmful information is targeted at children or is easily available to them.
+Speaking of protecting your family, Apple has now extended the family features in their mobile devices to Mac desktops and laptops as well.
+Restricting the amount of time you use (or allow your children to use) their devices for social reasons is one of the best things you can do for their mental health (or yours).
+In addition, to give a child any device without restrictions on what apps they can download or what sites they can browse, borders on child abuse and neglect, considering how much harmful information is targeted at children or is easily available to them.
 Apple’s screentime feature is a good first step toward putting restrictions in place.